davidrose07/Weather/README.md

 3. **Add Your API Key**
-   Create a file named `api_key.txt` in the `src` folder and paste your OpenWeatherMap API key into it.
+   Create a file named `api_key.txt` in the `key` folder and paste your OpenWeatherMap API key into it.

 4. **Run the Application**
    python src/main.py